elacin/flatMap-2014-talk/slides/5_database.md

 ## &lt;/hibernate&gt;
 <aside class="notes">
-the part i was most passionate about
+the part i was most passionate about.
+<br/>also where we had the most discussions
 </aside>

 ---